aboullaite/service-mesh/Readme.md

 ## 5. Security
 ### 1. mutual TLS authentication
 With all of the identity certificates (SVIDs) distributed to workloads across the system, how do we actually use them to verify the identity of the servers with which we’re communicating and perform authentication and authorization?
-This is where mTLS comes into play. mTLS is TLS in which both parties, client and server, present certificates to each other.
+This is where mTLS comes into play. mTLS (mutual TLS) is TLS in which both parties, client and server, present certificates to each other.
 This allows the client to verify the identity of the server, like normal TLS, but it also allows the server to verify the identity of the client attempting to establish the connection.
 In this example, we will migrate the existing Istio services traffic from plaintext to mutual TLS without breaking live traffic.

 Istio 1.5 brings the concept of PeerAuthentication, which is a CRD that allows us to enable and configure mTLS at both the cluster level and namespace level.
 First we start by enabling mTLS: